mako314/HobbyWars/README.md

 need to see flow, like what takes me where, how do I want to get back to x y or z? need edit competition page

+Maybe a state to indicate whether or not you came from this page?
+That way you do not get navigated back to userDashboard if you hit back
+This can go for each and every 1 of the thingamajiggies (pages)